John Radcliffe Hospital: Departments and units

 In 2012, the hospital was designated as a major trauma centre, covering the Thames Valley area.

 Research

 Oxford University Hospitals NHS Foundation Trust (OUH) is the NHS Host, with the University of Oxford as the Academic Partner, for one of the leading Biomedical Research Centres (BRC) in the UK.
 The National Institute for Health and Care Research (NIHR) Oxford Biomedical Research Centre (OxBRC) was one of the 11 original BRCs in 2007, and was awarded £114 million by the UK Department of Health (DH) for its third tranche of research, to begin in April 2017.
 At the same time, the nearby Oxford Health NIHR BRC, also partnered by the University of Oxford, was awarded a further £12 million, bringing a total of £126 million in research funds to the city.

+Patients

+Roald Dahl died there in 1990.
+His daughter Tessa was born there in 1957.